Anthony Sawoniuk

 After taking part in the murder of the Jewish community in his home town, Sawoniuk served in the SS until November 1944 when he defected to the Polish II Corps in the British Eighth Army.
-After the war, he settled in Britain, became a British citizen, and became the first (and currently the only) person to be convicted under the UK's War Crimes Act 1991, when he was found guilty of war crimes for the murder of 18 Jews in 1999.
+After the war, he settled in Britain, became a British citizen, and became the first (and currently the only) person to be convicted under the UK's War Crimes Act 1991, when he was found guilty in 1999 of war crimes for the murder of 18 Jews.
 Sawoniuk received a life sentence, and died in prison six years later.

 Early life

 Andrei Sawoniuk was born in Domaczewo, Poland (now Damačava, Belarus), a spa town on the Bug River.
-At that time 90% of the town's population were ethnic Jews, with the remainder being Poles, Ukrainians, Belarusians and German Volksdeutsche.
-Sawoniuk, nicknamed "Andrusha" (a Russian and Belarusian diminutive of Andrey), has been described as Belarusian, though some newspaper reports say that his mother was Polish, Sawoniuk never knew the identity of his father, although townspeople believed him to be Josef Jakubiak, the town's Jewish schoolmaster, because his mother Pelagia had been working as a cleaner at Jakubiak's school and home during the months when Sawoniuk was conceived.
-Andrei used the patronymic "Andreeovich", which does not appear in the Polish language.
+At that time 90% of the town's population were ethnic Jews, with the remainder being Poles, Ukrainians, Belarusians, and German Volksdeutsche.
+Sawoniuk, nicknamed "Andrusha" (a Russian and Belarusian diminutive of Andrey), has been described as Belarusian, though some newspaper reports say that his mother was Polish.
+Sawoniuk never knew the identity of his father, although townspeople believed him to be Josef Jakubiak, the town's Jewish schoolmaster, because his mother Pelagia had been working as a cleaner at Jakubiak's school and home during the months when Sawoniuk was conceived.
+Andrei used the patronymic "Andreyevich", which does not appear in the Polish language, as Poles do not use patronyms.
 His mother's former husband also had the name Andrei.

-The family were poor: his mother worked washing clothes while Sawoniuk and his half-brother collected firewood to sell.
-Sawonuik also worked as a sabbath goy: a gentile employed by Orthodox Jews to carry out Sabbath tasks that were forbidden to them, such as lighting fires or chopping wood.
+The family were poor: his mother washed clothes for money while Sawoniuk and his half-brother collected firewood to sell.
+Sawoniuk also worked as a sabbath goy: a gentile employed by Orthodox Jews to carry out Sabbath tasks that were forbidden to them, such as lighting fires or chopping wood.
 He learnt basic Yiddish from his employers.

 Actions during and after World War II

-During World War II Sawoniuk was a member of the local Nazi-supported Belarusian Auxiliary Police and rose to the rank of Commandant.
-While serving in the police he participated in the murdering of Jews.
+During World War II, Sawoniuk was a member of the local Nazi-supported Belarusian Auxiliary Police and rose to the rank of Commandant.
+While serving in the police he participated in the murder of Jews.

-In 1944 Sawoniuk fled westwards when the Red Army advanced towards Domaczewo and in July 1944 joined the German armed forces, serving in the 30th Waffen Grenadier Division of the SS.
+In 1944, Sawoniuk fled westwards when the Red Army advanced towards Domaczewo and in July 1944 joined the German armed forces, serving in the 30th Waffen Grenadier Division of the SS.
 He deserted from the SS in November 1944 and changed sides, using his Polish birth certificate to join the 10th Hussar Regiment of the Polish II Corps.

-After the war Sawoniuk settled in England in 1946, posing as a Polish patriot.
-In 1951 he wrote a letter to his half-brother, Nikolai.
+After the war, Sawoniuk settled in England in 1946, posing as a Polish patriot.
+In 1951, he wrote a letter to his half-brother, Nikolai.
 The KGB, who already suspected him of being a war criminal, intercepted the letter and noted that he was now living in the UK.
 It was not until the 1980s that the KGB started sharing such information with the UK.
-However, even then, due to a misspelling of his name, it took until 1994 for authorities to realise that Sawoniuk, then working for British Rail, was one of the people on the KGB list.
-He was then duly arrested.
+However, due to a misspelling of his name, it took until 1994 for authorities to realise that Sawoniuk, then working for British Rail, was one of the people on the KGB list.
+He was then arrested.